Chiuri254/The-awards/README.md

 # Awards
-#### A Website Award application that allows  see top websites
+#### A Website Award application that allows  see top websites posted by users
 ### By **JOSEPH CHIURI**
 ## Description
-A  Website award application
+A Website Award application that allows  see top websites posted by users
 ## Behavior Driven Development

-* The program should navigate to the index page on load:
+* The program should navigate to the welcome page on load:

     **Input Example**: On page load

-    **Output Example**: Navigate to the home/index page
+    **Output Example**: Navigate to the welcome page

 * The program should navigate to sign up page when Sign Up is    clicked on the navigation bar: